-The first step to promote water savings during operation and maintenance stages of FE buildings is to carry out a water audit to fully understand how much water is being consumed and where such consumption is taking place.
+The first step to promoting water savings during operation and maintenance stages of FE buildings is to carry out a water audit to fully understand how much water is being consumed and where it is taking place.

-This will provide information if the building consumption is similar to that calculated while incorporating design measures and give important clues for further water conservation strategies.
+This will tell if the building consumption is similar to that calculated and give important clues for further water conservation strategies.